The College Board meets six times a year to oversee the administration of the College, its strategic direction and its finances.

 Kay was installed as Bishop of Gippsland on 21 March 2015.

-Bp Kay is currently a member of the Theological School Committee and Council.
+Bp Kay is currently Chair of the Theological School Committee and member of Council.

 Ms Susanna King, LLB (Hons), BA Melb, Grad Dip Courtauld, GAICD